tezzytezzy/food-bank-online-booking-system/docs/project_summary.md

 # Project Summary: FoodBank Connect (Wireframe/Prototype)

 ## Overview
 This project is a high-fidelity wireframe/prototype for an online food bank ticketing system.
-It demonstrates the core workflows for organizations to manage their sessions and for users to view available slots.
+It demonstrates the core workflows for organisations to manage their sessions and for users to view available slots.
 The project is built using **HTML, CSS, and Vanilla JavaScript**, powered by **Vite**.

 ## Key Features Implemented